frog2am/test/README.md

 <br />

-- React example using an imported module. (for reference)
+- Functional React example using an imported module. (for reference)

 ```typescript
 import { Toast } from 'notiffy';